MicrosoftDocs/winrt-api/windows.management.deployment/packagemanager_registerpackagebyfamilynameasync_483064531.md

 ## -description

-Registers a package (the main package) by its family name and its dependency packages for the current user.
+Registers a [Package](https://docs.microsoft.com/uwp/api/windows.applicationmodel.package) (the main package) by its family name and its dependency packages for the current user.

 ## -parameters